 Does your community have a golf course, pool, park, recreation areas, and/or a pond or two?

 Are there homeowners who own properties that tend to attract geese?

-And if you’re not sure if a problem exists, franchises that specialize in this needed service can show you how to find out.
+And if you’re not sure if a problem like this even exists in your neck of the woods, franchises that specialize in geese chasing have franchise development reps that can show you how to find out.

 Click the links below to learn more about becoming a geese chasing franchise owner.

 P.S.
 Make sure you check out one of the posts I wrote for my old Franchise Follies website below.

 A Little Humor From My Old Franchise Follies Website: Two Men And A…

 When Two Men And A Truck entered the scene and shook up the moving industry, I thought it would be interesting to come up with a similiar concept.
 So I did.

 Let me know what you think of my idea for a moving franchise.